The “Story” section contains contents focused on “hero”: people (patients, employees, scientists, etc.), scientific innovation and social...

 Stable Supply and Quality Control

-In drug manufacturing, we place the highest priority on ensuring a stable supply of safe and effective pharmaceuticals to patients.
-To ensure this, we have established our own quality standards in compliance with GMP and also meeting our high expectations to products’ quality.
-We apply these standards to manufacturing facilities and equipment, as well as all stages from the procurement of raw materials through to storage, manufacturing processes and shipments.
-We are also working to improve packaging designs for patients and healthcare professionals to reduce the risk of any misuse of medicines.
+Astellas places highest priority on ensuring robust manufacture and stable supply of safe and effective pharmaceuticals to patients.
+To ensure this, we have established our own standards aligned with Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP) as the basis for consistently achieving high levels of quality.
+We apply these standards to manufacturing facilities and equipment, and to all stages from raw material procurement and storage to production and shipment.

 Measures to Prevent Medical Malpractice and to Improve the Distinguishability of Pharmaceuticals